edmundhighcock/hassio-repository/taiga/README.md

 1. Install the `Addon for RabbitMQ`
 2. Ensure "Start on Boot" and "Watchdog" are checked.
+3. Go to the configuration section and choose a password.
+4. Start the addon.
-3. Install the `Addon for Postgres`
+5. Install the `Addon for Postgres`
-4. Ensure "Start on Boot" and "Watchdog" are checked.
+6. Ensure "Start on Boot" and "Watchdog" are checked.
+7. Go to the configuration section and choose a password.
+8. Start the addon.

+_Important Note: You can change the RabbitMQ password at any time if you restart the addon.
+However, once you set the initial Postgres password, you need to use the command line to change it (instructions will be added to the Postgres addon soon)._

 ### Install Taiga

 1. Install Taiga.
 This will take some time (depending on your internet speed) as it is a 2GB image (this will be optimised further in the future, but even so Taiga is a big application).
 2. **Important**.
 Go to the configuration page and set the taiga secret key to a secure random passphrase.
 It is really important to do this before starting Taiga
+3. Add the passwords for RabbitMQ and Postgres that you set earlier.
-3. Select "Show in Sidebar" if desired.
+4. Select "Show in Sidebar" if desired.
-3. Start Taiga
+5. Start Taiga
-4. **Important**.
+6. **Important**.
 Now go to the Taiga web ui, and log in as `taiga_admin` with password "pleasechangeme".
 Immediately go to the Taiga settings (click the logo in the top right corner) and change the password to secure your installation.